Skip to Content

 Disclaimer: This content is for informational purposes only and does not constitute professional treatment.
 Always perform a patch test and strand test before using any chemical products.

-What Does A Hair Glaze Do?
+What Does a Hair Glaze Do?

 How to Apply Hair Glaze

-You can find hair glaze treatments even in drugstores, and easily do this procedure at home.
-Of course, you can also opt for professional care, but the ones you can apply by yourself are considerably cheaper.
+You can find hair glaze treatments even in drugstores and easily do this procedure at home.
+Of course, you can also opt for professional care, but the ones you can apply yourself are considerably cheaper.
 You also have the option to buy it from the salon and use it at home; it’s up to you!
 Just remember, hair glaze and hair gloss are different.

 When using the glaze, you need to make sure that you have everything you need.
-Even if it’s not as damaging as the permanent dye, a glaze still has chemicals, so you will need to protect your hands with gloves.
+Even if it’s not as damaging as permanent dye, a glaze still has chemicals, so you will need to protect your hands with gloves.

-But let’s go on how to apply the hair glaze; it’s easy!
+But let’s go over how to apply the hair glaze; it’s easy!
 If you are using a tinted glaze for color, apply it evenly from roots to ends for a uniform result and to avoid patchy banding.
 If you are using a clear glaze, you can concentrate more on the mid-lengths and tips for shine.

-- While wearing gloves, use your hands to evenly distribute the product.
+• While wearing gloves, use your hands to evenly distribute the product.
 If it is a tinted glaze, make sure it goes evenly from roots to ends.
 If it is clear, focus on the mid-lengths and tips

-- Use the comb tip to split your hair into medium sections, add the glaze, and repeat the procedure for the rest of the hair.
+• Use the comb tip to split your hair into medium sections, add the glaze, and repeat the procedure for the rest of the hair.
 Then use your hands or a wide-tooth comb (not a fine-tooth comb) to distribute it gently.

 Benefits of Hair Glaze